How it works

 Looping is a simple yet effective way to learn Ukrainian and develop fluency.
 It's all about doing a lot with a little, getting the absolute most out of the material you're working with so you can see concrete results without overcomplicating the process.

-Looping Ukrainian achieves this by combining intensive reading and shared conversations.
-Together, they create an engaging, hands-on approach where you're simultaneously learning the language and gaining experience using it.
+Looping Ukrainian achieves this by combining intensive reading and shared written conversations.
+Together, they create an engaging, hands-on approach where you're learning the language and gaining experience using it.

 Here's how it works.